Folds and scans with some arithmetic primitives like +

 needs to be performed at double width (or possibly 32-bit for 8-bit values), and moved to a full-width accumulator once that's exhausted.

-The technique for a fast prefix sum is described in Singeli's min-filter tutorial beginning at "we have some vector scan code already".
-There's also a treatment here, but the blocking method seems overcomplicated given that incorporating the carry after summing a register is enough to get rid of dependency chains.
+There's lots of research on parallel scan with broadly useful ideas.
+Relevant ideas also show up in ALU design, where the shifting, broadcasting, and sequential algorithms below correspond to Kogge-Stone, Sklansky, and ripple-carry adders.
+A fast CPU prefix sum is described in Singeli's min-filter tutorial beginning at "we have some vector scan code already".
+There's also a treatment here, but the blocking method seems overcomplicated when incorporating the carry after summing a register is enough to take care of dependency chains.

 Boolean folds ≠=+-